openbible-io/en_ult/README.md

 ### Translation Glossary for the ULT

-A list of decisions as to how to translate some senses of the source language words and phrases into another language is called a Translation Glossary (TG).
+A list of decisions as to how to translate some senses of the OrigL words and phrases into another language is called a Translation Glossary (TG).
 Such a device is especially useful when more than one person works on the same project, because it helps keep everyone using the same English terms.
 However, a TG cannot be foolproof, because the source will often use some words to signal more than one sense, depending on context.
 A TG is therefore a glossary of **word senses**, not a glossary of **words**.
 Check back often to this page, because this TG is likely to develop for the entire life of the unfoldingWord project.

 NOTE: Occasionally, the TG’s specified translation will not be suitable.
 As always, the text editors must remain in control of the decision-making process.
 The TG is to guide you as much as is possible.
 If you must depart from the TG guidelines, do so and insert a Translation Note to explain the meaning.